Remove Problem Clients in 4 Steps Without Losing Referrals: Exit Protocol for $80K–$120K Operators

 Sunk cost attachment.
 “I’ve invested 18 months in this relationship” becomes a reason to stay despite current dysfunction.
 Past investment doesn’t justify future cost.

 Confrontation avoidance.
-Firing feels uncomfortable.
-Keeping feels safe.
-Reality: keeping creates 52 weeks of discomfort vs. 3 weeks of exit protocol.
+Firing feels uncomfortable and keeping feels safe, but keeping creates 52 weeks of discomfort versus 3 weeks of exit protocol.

 Reputation catastrophizing.
-“What if they leave a bad review?”
-Fear is disproportionate.
-A well-executed exit prevents bad reviews.
-Keeping toxic clients guarantees burnout.
+“What if they leave a bad review?” is a disproportionate fear; a well-executed exit prevents bad reviews, while keeping toxic clients guarantees burnout.

-The fix: document dysfunction, execute exit protocol, and reallocate capacity to profitable clients.
+The fix is to document dysfunction, execute the exit protocol, and reallocate capacity to profitable clients.
 The 4-step protocol does exactly that.

 Here’s the complete system for firing problem clients without damaging their reputations.